Rules of the road

 online safety tips from the Federal Bureau of Investigation, or FBI.

 Cyberbullying is the the continuous and deliberate act of harassment, embarrassment, or intimidation via digital communication device.
 Merriam-Webster defines it as the electronic posting of mean-spirited messages about a person (as a student) often done anonymously.
 Pseudonimity, which is the use of a pseudonym for anonymity, seems to encourage hurtful behaviors that would otherwise not be done face to face.
-As of 2012, Hawaii is only one of four states without a specific cyberbullying law.
-However, we do have laws against cyberharassment.
-In addition, cyberbullying is not tolerated in schools and warrants disciplinary action as described in Chapter 19.
+Cyberbullying is not tolerated in schools and warrants disciplinary action as described in

 Cyberstalking is the obsessive pursuit of someone using digital means.
 There is usually a pattern of malicious or threatening behavior that results in the victim feeling credible fear and harm.
 Reporting cyberstalking immediately is the best way to deal with cyberstalking.

 National cyberstalking and cyberharassment laws are available at the National Conference of State Legislatures webpage.

 Sexting is the sending of sexually explicit images via SMS message or other means via mobile phone, computer or any other device capable of electronic data transmission or distribution.
 It is against the law to sext in the state of Hawaii (§712-1215.6).
 Adults who sext with minors falls under child pornography, and is a felony.
 Minors who sext with other minors commit the offense of promoting minor-produced sexual images in the second degree, a petty misdemeanor.
 In a local study here, it was found that about 5 percent of 492 students surveyed had sent a sext.